5. Data types#

 Related issue: SECoP Issue 042 Requirements of datatypes

-Lower limit.
+"min"Lower limit.
 If

-is omitted, there is no lower limit."max"
+minis omitted, there is no lower limit."max"Upper limit.
+If

-is omitted, there is no upper limit."unit"
+maxis omitted, there is no upper limit.

-String giving the unit of the parameter.
+"unit"String giving the unit of the parameter.

 SHOULD be given, if meaningful.
 The quantity is unitless if unit is omitted or the empty string.
 Preferably SI units (including prefix) SHOULD be used.